Formula Reference

 Accuracy and Limitations

-The shoe size calculator is accurate for the foot length entered using the standard conversion formulas.
-Its real-world accuracy is limited by brand-to-brand variation in the actual shoe length manufactured at a given nominal size.
-Studies of shoe sizing consistency across brands have found variation of up to one full size (approximately 8 millimetres) between the shortest and longest shoe labelled with the same size number from different manufacturers.
-The calculator identifies the most likely correct size and size range, but the brand's specific size chart and customer reviews mentioning fit consistency are the most reliable additional data sources when buying online.
+This calculator is accurate for the foot length entered, using standard conversion formulas.
+Its real-world accuracy is limited by brand-to-brand variation in the actual manufactured length at a given nominal size, studies of sizing consistency have found variation of up to a full size (roughly 8 millimetres) between the shortest and longest shoe labelled with the same size number across manufacturers.
+The calculator identifies the most likely correct size and range; a brand's specific size chart and reviews mentioning fit consistency remain the most reliable additional data when buying online.
+It does not account for foot shape beyond length, high arches, wide toes, or bunions can make a shoe that fits in length uncomfortable at the width or instep, nor does it account for sock thickness, a shoe fitting a thin athletic sock will run tight with a thick wool hiking sock.
+For outdoor and performance footwear, measure with the sock type intended for actual use.

 Frequently Asked Questions